Last Days and Time

-Last Days and Time is the third studio album by American band Earth, Wind & Fire, released in October 1972 on Columbia Records.
-The album rose to No. 15 on the US Billboard Top Soul Albums chart and No. 9 on the UK Blues & Soul Top British Soul Albums chart.
+Last Days and Time is the third studio album by American band Earth, Wind & Fire, released in October 1972 by Columbia Records.
+The album reached No. 15 on the US Billboard Top Soul Albums chart and No. 9 on the UK Blues & Soul Top British Soul Albums chart.

 Overview

 Last Days and Time was produced by Joe Wissert and recorded at Sunset Sound Studios in Hollywood, California.

-The album includes covers of Bread's "Make It with You" and Pete Seeger's "Where Have All The Flowers Gone".
+The album includes covers of Bread's "Make It with You" and Pete Seeger's "Where Have All the Flowers Gone?".

 Singles

 The song, "Mom", reached No. 39 on the Cashbox Top R&B Singles chart.

-Samples

-"Saxophone Interlude" was sampled by Digable Planets on the song "Swoon Units" from their album Reachin' (A New Refutation of Time and Space).
-"Remember the Children" was also sampled by DJ Quik on the song "America'z Most Complete Artist" from his 1992 album Way 2 Fonky.